CredentialEngine/CredentialRegistry/docs/11_registry_changeset_sync.md

 Instead, it schedules `SyncRegistryChangesetsJob` after the debounce window so a burst of publishes can be folded into one changeset.

-When the debounce window exoures, the sync job locks the community by setting `syncing=true`, snapshots the latest activity cursors, and builds pending changesets up to those cutoffs.
+When the debounce window expires, the sync job locks the community by setting `syncing=true`, snapshots the latest activity cursors, and builds pending changesets up to those cutoffs.
 There are three changeset streams: graphs, metadata, and extracted resources.
 Each stream collapses repeated